freakboy3742/pyxero/README.md

  1) [Register your app](https://developer.xero.com/myapps) with Xero, using a redirect URI which will be served by your app in order to complete the authorisation e.g. `http://localhost:<port>/callback/`.
-You can chose any port, anc can pass it to the credentials object on construction, allow with the the Client Id you are provded with.
+You can chose any port, and can pass it to the credentials object on construction, allow with the the Client Id you are provided with.

  2) Construct an `OAuth2Credentials` instance using the details from the first step.